syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 {:.caption }

-* When you check the **“repeat”** option, the sub-options available in the recurrence category are shown in the appointment pop-up as follows.
+* When you check the **repeat** option, the sub-options available in the recurrence category are shown in the appointment pop-up as follows.